 (*As of January 1, 2004, the employer is only responsible for payment up to the amount indicated in the Medical Treatment Fee Schedule and only for medical treatment that is within the current medical treatment guidelines.
 These guidelines change periodically, but there are always guidelines in effect.)

-• After 30 days following the injury.
-However, as of January 1, 2005, if the employer or insurance carrier has contracted with a Medical Provider Network approved by the Workers’ Compensation Appeals Board, the employer can require the injured worker to receive all care after 30 days at that network.
+- After 30 days following the injury: As of January 1, 2005, if the employer or insurance carrier has contracted with a Medical Provider Network approved by the Workers’ Compensation Appeals Board, the employer can require the injured worker to receive all care after 30 days at that network.
 The network must have physicians in all medical specialties that pertain to the injury/injuries being alleged, and the geographic location of the network must be within 25 miles of the injured worker’s residence.
 Note that the injured worker does have the right to select a physician within the designated network.

 For dates of injury after January 1, 2005, injured workers will no longer have the right to select their own medical experts.
 All issues in dispute, whether it is the issue of injury at work, the need for medical treatment, temporary disability, permanent disability, vocational rehabilitation, and/or future medical treatment, shall proceed through the following process: the employer and the injured worker shall select an AME to resolve the dispute or the matter will be submitted to the Administrative Director of the Division of Industrial Accidents to select a three-doctor panel submitted to both the employer and the injured worker.
 Either side shall have the right to strike one of the three doctors.
 The remaining doctor is the one who will resolve the dispute.